 We can offer a range of Galapagos cruise lengths as well as specific trips that are tailored for families, people who would prefer not to be with younger children and those who want a more active trip with diving and marine activities.

-Environmental concerns are paramount on our Galapagos holidays and the Galapagos National Park authorities limit the number of visitors to each island to just 100 per day, in groups no larger than 20.
+Environmental concerns are paramount on all our Galapagos Island holidays and cruises.
+The Galapagos National Park authorities limit the number of visitors to each island to just 100 per day, in groups no larger than 20.
 Many of the operators we work with have achieved accreditation for their environmental practices.
+Ask us for details.

-If you want to visit the islands on your Galapagos holiday but don’t want to spend too much time on a boat, there are some very good hotels in the archipelago, such as the Finch Bay Eco Hotel and the Galapagos Safari Camp, which operate day excursions to nearby islands.
+Holidays to the Galapagos Islands don't have to be cruise based.
+If you want to visit the islands but don’t want to spend too much time on a boat, there are some very good hotels in the archipelago, such as the Finch Bay Eco Hotel and the Galapagos Safari Camp, which operate day excursions to nearby islands.
 If you’d prefer to explore on foot, there are also walking tours that operate on Isabela Island.